EliasSchede/opticat/README.md

 + `wrapper_mod_name`: Path to the wrapper file.
 The wrapper file will be imported by OPTICAT.
 + `wrapper_class_name`: The class in wrapper_mod_name that should be called by OPTICAT to generate the command for the target algorithm.
 + `memory_limit`: Memory limit for a target algorithm run

-# todo add example for quality with quality match

 - `par`: PAR penalty score to apply when configuring for runtime.
 - `quality_penalty`: The penalty to be applied in case a target algorithm run does not yield any costs when configuring for costs.